benmvp/slides/md/2016-es6-developer-week.md

 - What if you want to `return`?
   - You’d be returning from the `forEach` callback function, not stopping iteration
 - So basically we'd like to combine the benefits of `for` and `forEach` together
-- There's an ES6 feaure for that!
+- There's an ES6 feature for that!

 /////